jeffpar/pcjs/tools/pc/README.md

   - Partition type: PC DOS 3.00 uses type 4 (16-bit FAT for drives with less than 65536 sectors); PC DOS 2.00 uses type 1 (12-bit FAT)
   - Partition placement: PC DOS 3.00 skips 16 sectors (17 hidden sectors); PC DOS 2.00 skips 0 sectors (1 hidden sector)
   - Cluster size: PC DOS 3.00 allocates 4 sectors (2K) per cluster; PC DOS 2.00 allocates 16 sectors (8K) per cluster
-  - Root directory size: PC DOS 3.00 allocates 0x200 (512) entries for a total of 32 sectors; PC DOS 2.00 allocates 0x400 (1024) entries for a total of 64 sectors
+  - FAT size: PC DOS 3.00 allocates 41 (0x29) sectors per FAT (82 sectors total); PC DOS 2.00 allocates 8 sectors per FAT (16 sectors total)
-  - FAT size: PC DOS 3.00 allocates 0x29 sectors per FAT (82 sectors total); PC DOS 2.00 allocates 0x08 sectors per FAT (16 sectors total)
+  - Root directory size: PC DOS 3.00 allocates 512 (0x200) entries for a total of 32 sectors; PC DOS 2.00 allocates 1024 (0x400) entries for a total of 64 sectors

-There are 0xA317 (41,751) total sectors, which is calculated as 614 cylinders (the 615th cylinder is reserved for diagnostic use and head parking) multiplied by 4 heads multiplied by 17 sectors/track, minus 1 for the boot sector.
+There are 41,751 (0xA317) total sectors, which is calculated as 614 cylinders (the 615th cylinder is reserved for diagnostic use and head parking) multiplied by 4 heads multiplied by 17 sectors/track, minus 1 for the boot sector.

 For PC DOS 2.00, available sectors are 41,751 - 1 - 64 - 16, or 41,670 sectors, or 2,604 total (8K) clusters, for a total of 21,331,968 bytes.